-Cave with the world’s deepest underground pitch – Vrtiglavica ("cave of vertigo, cave of dizzyness" in Slovenian) – was discovered in summer 1996 by Italian speleologists.
+Cave with the world’s deepest underground pitch – Vrtiglavica ("cave of vertigo, the cave of dizzyness" in Slovenian) – was discovered in summer 1996 by Italian speleologists.

 Description of cave

 Upper 50 m of the cave are like a smooth, cylindrical wall, but further down it becomes narrow.
-At the depth of some 150 m cave becomes wide again – here starts large, half a kilometre deep well.
+At the depth of some 150 m cave becomes wide again – here starts large, half a kilometer deep well.

 At some 450 m depth starts tilted descent until the full depth of 643 m.